EpsilonSolutions/netscaler-command-reference/docs/audit/audit-syslogaction/audit-syslogaction.md

 <b>dns</b>
 Log DNS related syslog messages

-<b>lbVserverName</b>
+<b>netProfile</b>
-Name of the LB vserver.
-Mutually exclusive with syslog server IP address
+Name of the network profile.
+The SNIP configured in the network profile will be used as source IP while sending log messages.

+<b>sslInterception</b>
+Log SSL Interception event information

 <b>devno</b>